Keeping active during and after treatment

 What exercise programmes are available?

-There are eight-week exercise programmes – run by fitness instructors who are specially qualified in cancer rehabilitation – in a growing number of locations:
+Exercise programmes – run by fitness instructors who are specially qualified in cancer rehabilitation – are available in a growing number of locations including:

 • FORCE Cancer Support and Information Centre in Exeter